 3. Ancient Mycenae

-What is left from the home of the Mycenaean civilization can be seen at the ancient site of Mycenae.
+What has left from the home of the Mycenaean civilization can be seen at the ancient site of Mycenae.
 Special attention deserves the famous Lions Gate, the Cyclopean walls and the museum with a collection of artifacts - pieces of art, fine ceramics, decorations, jewelry, etc.

 Many have heard about the ancient theater of Epidaurus, impressing with its design, size and extraordinary acoustics.
-But apart from the theater, the archeological site also includes the most significant sanctuary of Askpleios in Greece, an ancient stadium and an archeological museum.
+But apart from the theater, the archeological site also includes the most significant sanctuary of Asklepius in Greece, an ancient stadium and an archeological museum.

 5. Palamidi Fortress